jhbrown94/elmish-minimarkdown/README.md

 # Elmish Minimarkdown

 This is a simple parser that applies a handful of markups to a single line of text input.

-To use it:
+## Format

+`*foo*` marks "foo bar" as Bold, `/foo/` marks foo as Italic, `_foo_` marks foo as Underline.

+Markup characters appearing in the middle of a non-whitespace string will be treated as part of the string.

+Markup blocks may contain multiple whitespace-separated strings.
+(Whitespace is tab and space.)

+URLs are recognized based on containing `://`.

+## Usage
+First,
 ```
 import MiniMarkdownParser exposing (parse)
 import Node exposing (..)